 Now you can reduce your heat to low and add the butter and flour to make the roux.
 Cook the roux, while stirring, for four minutes, or until it begins to turn a nutty brown color.

-The broth of steak soup is fortified by the fat rendering out of the chuck roast, while a simple roux is used for thickening.
+The broth of this hearty steak soup is fortified by the fat rendering out of the chuck roast, while a simple roux is used for thickening.
 A roux is a mixture of fat and flour that is cooked together until the raw flour taste is cooked out.
 A roux is a phenomenal thickening agent for soups.
-However, ensure you continually stir the roux to prevent the flour from burning or your soup will taste like an ashtray.... mmm!
+However, ensure you continually stir the roux to prevent the flour from burning.

 You are now ready to add everything to the pot.
 Return the steak, onions, mushrooms, and garlic back into the pot along with all of the remaining ingredients (minus the parsley.
-Let simmer for 3 hours, or until the steak is delectably tender.
+Let simmer for 3 hours, or until you have perfectly tender steak bites.
 Sprinkle in parsley when you are ready to serve.

 Tip: Be sure to scrape loose any brown bits stuck to the bottom of the pot.
 These add a lot of flavor when incorporated into the broth.